Igalia/explainers/window-ownership/README.md

 When windows are attached in this hierarchy, the following behaviors are defined:

-- **Z-Order**: The owned window can remain on top of its owner window, even when the owner is active.
+- **Z-Order**: The owned window can be configured to remain on top of its owner window, even when the owner is active.
 - **Lifespan**: Closing the owner window automatically closes all its owned windows.
 Closing an owned window does not affect its owner.
 - **Movement**: The owned window can be configured to move automatically with its owner window, maintaining their relative positions.
 - **Reactivation**: Activating owner window brings owned windows to the foreground together.